Science Advisory Committee on Pest Control Products: Terms of Reference

 8.4 Frequency, type, and location of meetings

-Committee meetings will be held as needed in response to Health Canada charge questions, a minimum of three times per year.
-It is expected that the committee will provide advice in response to 5-10 charge questions from PMRA per year.
-The Committee will provide advice in response to charge questions related to evidence-based decisions of PMRA or other science questions that are not related to a specific pesticide evaluation or decision.
+Committee meetings will be held as needed in response to science questions, a minimum of three times per year.
+It is expected that the Committee will provide advice in response to a minimum of three science questions or topics per year.
+The Committee will provide advice in response to science questions related to evidence-based decisions of PMRA or other science questions that are not related to a specific pesticide evaluation or decision.
 Not all decisions of the PMRA will be considered by the Science Advisory Committee.

-Additional meetings may be held on an as needed basis at the discretion of the Executive Director of PMRA in consultation with the co-chairs and Secretariat.
+Additional meetings may be held on an as needed basis at the discretion of the Executive Secretary in consultation with the co-chairs.

 8.5 Travel and expenses